Frequently Asked Questions

 Clearly visible social distancing signage.

-A stock of PPE (including facemasks, gloves, plastic aprons, hand sanitizer) in school which staff may use if they wish although this is not required under government guidance.
+A stock of PPE (including facemasks, gloves, plastic aprons, hand sanitizer) in school which staff/students may use if they wish although this is not required under government guidance.

 Thorough hand washing for all and hand sanitizer stations throughout the site.